whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - The Endless Predation Must End.md

 Even if ruling classes didn't manipulate elections, how are people supposed to agree on any political issues when some people value deep pleasure, connection and having a meaningful life, and others consistently embrace superficiality and allow themselves to be cogs in a machine?

 Child abuse or deprivation isn't all-or-nothing, with some people growing up with far more than others.
-Nearly all of us raised in unhealthy cultures carry at least some negative impacts from their childhood.
+Nearly all of us raised in unhealthy cultures carry at least some negative impacts from our childhood.
 Some kinds of child abuse become normalized, encouraged, and even legally required, such as forcing children to obey unaccountable authorities and tolerate meaningless or boring work in school so that they will be obedient and tolerate meaningless jobs in adulthood.**

 The war-resisters had grown up with a respectful childhood, so respect was the norm for them and they grew up with a deep spiritual strength.
 The war-volunteers had grown up in disrespectful houses with little loving touch, double standards, emotional and physical abuse, and more.
 In adulthood, they tolerated being a cog in a machine.